 The data shows that the Xiaomi has a loose standard for “safe.”
 The Xiaomi is turning off when PM2.5 reaches 40 micrograms, which is far higher than even the WHO’s 24 hour limit.
 And it’s far higher than levels where we know PM2.5 has serious health effects from empirical research.
 Then it turns on again when PM2.5 gets up to 70 micrograms—almost three times the limit.

 The fact that the Xiaomi air purifier can’t be kept on continuously all night is so strange that Anna asked Xiaomi customer service about it twice to make sure we’re not making a mistake.
 They confirmed that, no matter what, the machine will go back to auto mode after three hours (full transcript available in the supplemental materials).

 I calculated the percent of hours that the air was unsafe during the tests using this rule:

-Now perhaps the Xiaomi is using the looser Chinese standard for clean air of 35 micrograms.
-Even with that high number, 77% of the hours the Xiaomi was running, pollution levels were still above the limit.
+Maybe the Xiaomi Mi2’s auto mode is using the looser Chinese standard for clean air of 35 micrograms.
+Yet even with that high number, it was still above the limit 77% of the hours the Xiaomi Mi2 was running.

 - We tested with a different particle counter in a different room.